 Intercept Destination Availability

-Wired Extension (PT/SLT) '
+Wired Extension (PT/SLT/T1-OPX) V

 PS V

-ICD Group ~
+ICD Group V

-PS Ring Group V
+PS Ring Group ~

-Floating Extension no. for SVM '
+Floating Extension no. for SVM ~

-VM Group (DTMF/DPT) V
+VM Group (DTMF/DPT) ~

 External Pager (TAFAS) V

-DISA ~
+DISA V

-Analog Remote Maintenance V
+Analog/ISDN Remote Maintenance V

 Idle Line Access no. + Phone no. V

-Trunk Group Access no. + Trunk Group no. + Phone no. ✓
+Trunk Group Access no. + Trunk Group no. + Phone no. V

+Extension of Another PBX (via TIE Line, Access with PBX Code) V

+Extension of Another PBX (via TIE Line, Access without PBX Code) V
-- If the intercept destination is busy or in DND mode and therefore cannot receive the call: - a) When the call was intercepted via Intercept Routing-No Answer, the call is sent back to the original destination and continues to ring at the original destination until answered. - b) When the call was intercepted via Intercept Routing-Busy, the call waits at the original destination.
-If the extension has Call Waiting activated, the user will hear a call waiting tone. - c) When the call was intercepted via Intercept Routing-DND, the call waits at the original destination and it rings. - If the intercept destination can, but does not, answer the call:

-The call continues to ring at the intercept destination until answered.
+- If the intercept destination is busy or in DND mode and therefore cannot receive the call: - a) When the call was intercepted via Intercept Routing-No Answer, the call is sent back to the original destination and continues to ring at the original destination until answered. - b) When the call was intercepted via Intercept Routing-Busy and arrived through an ELCOT/LCOT or T1 (LCOT/GCOT) card, the call waits at the original destination.
+If the extension has Call Waiting activated, the user will hear a call waiting tone.
+When the call arrived on any other card, the caller hears a busy tone. - c) When the call was intercepted via Intercept Routing-DND and arrived through an ELCOT/LCOT or T1 (LCOT/GCOT) card, the call waits at the original destination and it rings.
+When the call arrived through any other card, the caller hears a busy tone. - If the intercept destination can, but does not, answer the call: The call continues to ring at the intercept destination until answered. - Intercept Routing-Busy/DND on/off Intercept Routing-Busy and Intercept Routing-DND can each be enabled or disabled for the entire system, through system programming.

-Intercept Routing-DND on/off

-Intercept Routing-DND can each be enabled or disabled for the entire system, through system programming.
 If enabled, calls will be routed to the appropriate destination.

-If disabled, a call to an extension which is in DND mode will be handled as described below, depending on the type of line carrying the call.
+If disabled, a call to an extension which is busy or in DND mode will be handled as described below, depending on the type of CO line card carrying the call. - $\rightarrow$ 2.16.6 [10-5] Miscellaneous - $\rightarrow$ Intercept-Intercept Routing Busy (Destination is busy)

-- → 2.15.3 [9-3] Miscellaneous-Intercept-Intercept Routing DND (Destination sets DND) - a) LCOT Card: The caller will hear a ringback tone.
-If in DND mode, the extension will ring. - b) All other lines: An outside caller will hear a busy tone and an extension caller will hear a DND tone. - Idle Extension Hunting
+- $\rightarrow$ Intercept-Intercept Routing DND (Destination sets DND) - a) ELCOT/LCOT or T1 (LCOT/GCOT) Card: The caller will hear a ringback tone.
+If busy, the extension will not ring.
+If in DND mode, the extension will ring. - b) All Other CO Line Cards: The caller will hear a busy tone. - Idle Extension Hunting